Renaissance-Innovation-Labs/jdgen/README.md

 }
 ```

-Step 4: Create JobBoard page, createa button and style, reference the customisable button feature by adding the class name 'jd-widget-trigger'
+Step 4: Create JobBoard page, create a button and style, reference the customisable button feature by adding the class name 'jd-widget-trigger'

 ```
 function JobBoard() {